 Once completed, the Court Report should be submitted by the author(s) to their line manager(s) for approval.

-See Court Reports in Adoption/Special Guardianship Guidance for the structure of the report, the information to be included and the issues to be addressed.
+See Court Reports in Placement Order Applications and Adoption/Special Guardianship Guidance for the structure of the report, the information to be included and the issues to be addressed.

 8. Discharge of Special Guardianship Order

 A Special Guardianship Order can be varied or discharged on the application of:

 - The local authority in whose name a Care Order was in force before the Special Guardianship Order was made;

 - Anyone named in a Child Arrangements Order as a person with whom the child was to live before the Special Guardianship Order was made;

 - Any step parent who has Parental Responsibility;